FJsRepo/InfML-HDD/README.md

 }
 ```

 In **Singapore Maritime dataset** there are 30 infrared videos with ground truth labels.
-To facilitate unified detection, we also extracted all frames and resize them from 1920$\times$1080 to 384$\times$288 pixels.
+To facilitate unified detection, we also extracted all frames and resize them from 1920 $\times$ 1080 to 384 $\times$ 288 pixels.
 The total frames are 13162.
 Besides, although Singapore Maritime dataset contains the ground truth labels of these infrared videos, we relabeled all frames and called these frames Singapore Near-infra Red On-Shore dataset (**Singapore-NIR**).
 Download **Singapore-NIR** [here](https://drive.google.com/file/d/1JJy5PNlQ6KU2PcrXt-03XIT4IQyDUhBE/view?usp=sharing), trained models [here](https://drive.google.com/file/d/1xNr66W24Y5o216_t6ZmE89V_6DxVMe4u/view?usp=sharing).

 If you use **Singapore-NIR** dataset, you can refer to the following article.